grant/sift-all/improvements.md

 - using a colon instead of a semicolon to terminate curl requests
 - I can't test the device fingerprinting or partner APIs

---- Done with cURL API examples ---
+| Done with cURL API examples
---- Worked a bit on Go examples ---
+| Worked a bit on Go examples
---- Working on Java examples ---
+| Working on Java examples

 - Error codes are really weird.
 - Sample events are verbose, and don't exactly match each other (i.e. example properties are not all the same in each example)
 - Why does removing items from cart require so many fields.
 Can't you just remove using the "$item_id"?

+| Done with Java examples
+| Working on PHP examples